 It isn’t the biggest Mayan city, yet it is one of the most significant because of its sheer volume of engravings – a written history that has assisted researchers with genuinely understanding the subtleties of Mayan history and culture.

-The site is sprinkled with many vestiges that were once dynamically shaded with reds, blues, and yellows while a stony dim now.
+The site is sprinkle with many vestiges that were once dynamically shaded with reds, blues, and yellows while a stony dim now.
 The most noteworthy design is the Temple of the Inscriptions, which contains many hieroglyphics in Mayan ruins.
-The whole site was named a UNESCO World Heritage Site in 1987.
+The whole site was name a UNESCO World Heritage Site in 1987.

 For over 1,200 years, the city of Calakmul was an essential piece of the Mayan ruins of the Cancun world.
 Today, the site is situated inside the territory of Campeche on more than 7,000 sections of land of World Heritage property inside the Calakmul Biosphere Reserve.